 - Supporting efforts to reduce community conflict and tension following controversial incidents, including prosecutorial decisions or verdicts

 - Helping organizers hold safe public events through contingency planning and event marshal training

 - Improving community awareness of hate crime laws, prevention, and response

 - Improving law enforcement awareness of the customs and practices of the diverse communities they serve

 Below are some recent examples of CRS's work with law enforcement.
 Additional case summaries may be found within CRS’s Annual Reports, located on the CRS Resource Center webpage.

 Engaging and Building Partnerships with Muslim and Sikh Americans

 GodSquad | Keeping the Peace in Sanford, FL

-These guides provide community leaders and local planning groups with step-by-step instructions for planning and implementing Bias Incidents and Hate Crimes Forums and Protecting Places of Worship Forum, and the Dialogue on Race Program.
+These guides provide community leaders and local planning groups with step-by-step instructions for planning and implementing the Bias Incidents and Hate Crimes Forum, Protecting Places of Worship Forum, and the Dialogue on Race Program.